 Commemorating the Surrey Men and Women Involved in the First World War

-The HLF believes the project has potential to deliver high-quality benefits and value for Lottery money and has awarded funds to employ a consultant to further develop the project, publicise it to schools, community groups and other potential partners and participants and, most importantly, prepare a bid for HLF funding for the main project which will run from 2015 to the end of the commemoration in 2018.
-The application was in competition with many other projects, so the first-round pass is a recognition that the outline proposals presented in the 1st round bid are worth developing.
+The HLF believes the project has the potential to deliver high-quality benefits and value for Lottery money and awarded funds to employ a consultant to further develop the project, publicise it to schools, community groups and other potential partners and participants and, most importantly, prepare a bid for HLF funding for the main project which will run from 2015 to the end of the commemoration in 2018.

-If successful at the 2nd round the main project will lead, collect and publish online community-based research exploring all aspects of the impact of the war on the county and the stories of those who served in the armed forces and those who contributed on the home front.
+The new award from the HLF will enable Surrey Heritage to undertake the main project which will lead, collect and publish online community-based research exploring all aspects of the impact of the war on the county and the stories of those who served in the armed forces and those who contributed on the home front.

 Volunteering Opportunities.
 When the Surrey in the Great War: A County Remembers project starts there will be many opportunities for anyone to get involved as a volunteer.
 The following is an indicative list of the range of activities involved.
 We are open to any and all ideas so if you have a particular area of interest or experience please let us know: